SophieLuiWi/PetriDish.github.io/this-and-that.md

 <br />

 #### This is water
+{: .gitlab-orange}

-The clear, glassy surface of a calm lake, a gurgling stream running through rocky riverbeds, crashing waves of a wild ocean-
+The clear, glassy surface of a calm lake, a gurgling stream running through rocky riverbeds, crashing waves of a wild ocean- this is what I think of when I think of water.

 <img src="{{ "/assets/img/this-and-that/water/ice_cube.png" | absolute_url }}" alt="bay" class="post-pic"/>